How to watch the Bucks in the playoffs (even if you've cut the cord)

 After a historic run through the regular season, the Milwaukee Bucks' job isn't done yet.

-The Greek Freak and the rest of the Eastern Conference-best Bucks need 14 more wins to reach their final goal, a quest that'll continue Saturday night in Detroit with Game 3 of their seven-game series against the Pistons.
-And judging by how thrilling and exciting the past 84 games were, you're not going to want to miss a single dribble now that we've reached crunch time.
+The Greek Freak and the rest of the Eastern Conference-best Bucks need six more wins to reach their final goal, a quest that'll continue Saturday night in Toronto with a crucial Game 6 of the Eastern Conference Finals against the Raptors.
+And judging by how thrilling and exciting the past 96 games were, you're not going to want to miss a single dribble now that we've reached crunch time.

 For those who weren't quick enough to snag tickets for the home games at Fiserv Forum or who can't make it out to the big screen at the official viewing parties tipping off in the entertainment block's beer garden space, you can keep up with Giannis and company on your small screens at home.
 But where exactly can you find the games – especially if you've cut the cord?

-Here's a viewing guide for watching the Bucks battle the Pistons:
+Here's a viewing guide for watching the Bucks battle the Raptors:

 Regular TV listings

 For those still keeping the cord, finding the Bucks playoff games is easier than a Giannis running a 3-on-1 breakaway.
-The NBA announced the television schedule for the series earlier this week, and here's the guide to what remains:
+The NBA announced the television schedule for the series earlier this week, and here's the guide:

 So you've cut the cord.
 You could always pop out to the local watering hole and watch the game, or you could spin by the viewing parties outside Fiserv Forum.
 But if you want to watch from the comfort of your lucky couch in the living room – or maybe throw a viewing party of your own – here are your best bets for following the Bucks.